mattbierner/gen.js/README.md

 sequence with each call.
 Generator functions often maintain internal state.

 ## Generators ##
+Gen.js generators must conform to an API and standard set of conventions.
+Because we cannot support a language level yield statement, generators in gen.js are bit more difficult to write than generators in languages such as Python.

 Here is an example of a generator that yields the fibonacci sequence:

     function fibonacci() {          // Factory for generator var c = 0, d = 1;           // Generator's implicit state
-        return function(y, b) {    // Actual generator function.
+        return function(y, b, r) {  // Actual generator function.
             var next = c;           // fibonacci logic c = d;
             d = next + d;
-            return y(next);        // Yield the value 'next'.
+            return y(next);         // Yield the value 'next'. return not required.
         };
     }

-In gen.js, generator's must conform to an API to behave correctly.
 As seen here, stateful generators usually are created using a factory.
-The factory defines an implicit state for the generator with its context, and arguments can be passed to the factory function to control the behavior of the produced generator.
+The factory's context defines implicit state for the generator, and arguments passed to the factory can control the behavior of the produced generator.

-Generator functions themselves take two continuations factories, 'y' and 'b', as arguments and must return a continuation from one of these factories.
-Because we cannot support a language level yield statement, generators in gen.js are bit more difficult to write than generators in languages such as Python.
+Generator functions themselves take three arguments: 'y', 'b', and 'r'.
+Each of these are factories for a continuations that performs an action: yield, break, or recurse.
+The generator function must call one, and only one, of these when invoked.
+Generator functions do not have to return anything, but return statements can be used to make the intention clearer

-'y' is the yield continuation that yields a value from the generator. 'b' is the break continuation that is called when the generator has no more values to yield.
+'y' is the yield continuation factory.
+It produces a callback that yields a value from the generator. 'b' is the break continuation factor.
+It is called when the generator has no more values to yield. 'r' schedules another generator for execution, using either 'sync' or 'async'.
-When a generator does not return a value, this is assumed to be an implicit continue request and the generator function will be invoked again until it returns a yield or break.

 ## Gen Continuations ##
-Any generator function created by gen will provide default yield and break continuation factories, but the caller can also supply custom ones:
+Gen generators expose two types of continuations, a factory that returns a continuation and is used to control program flow and regular callbacks.

+Continuation factories return continuations to execute.
+They also can alter control flow:

     var b;
-    function y(v) {             // Custom Yield continuation factory that sets b. b = v;                  // Custom on create behavior return function(){};    // Returned continuation.
-    };

-    g(y); -> b = 0
-    g(y); -> b = 1

-The generator function can also be bound to always use a continuation factory:

-    var b;
     var g = gen(fibonacci())
-        .sync(function(v){
-            b = v;
-            return function(){};
+        .sync(function(v){              // Define a yield continuation factory b = v;                      // Set closure variable 'b' if (v % 2 === 0)            // If returned value is even
+                return function() { return v; };  // Return yield continuation else
+                return gen.CONTINUE;    // Invoke the generator again.
         });

     g(); -> b = 0
     g(); -> b = 1

-As the custom continuation demonstrates, yield and break continuation factories return a continuation that actually performs the executed behavior.
-Factories can define behaviors to execute when the continuation is created and when the continuation is actually executed.
-The result of the continuation is what the generator function actually returns.

-To be compatible with all generators, custom yield and break continuation factories should stick to this standard api.
-If a factory does not return a continuation, gen assumes the continuation be a continue statement and will attempt to fetch the next value from the generator.
+When a continuation factory returns 'gen.CONTINUE' or does not return a value, the generator function will be invoked again automatically.
+Continuation factories should not perform yield or break actions directly, but return a function that performs these actions.
+Generators created by gen will provide default yield and break continuation factories, but the caller can  supply custom ones.

+Gen also supports simple callback functions for yield and break.
+These are called whenever the generator yields or breaks and cannot control flow:

+    var b;
+    function y(v) {             // Custom Yield continuation that sets b. b = v;                  // Custom on create behavior };

+    g(y); -> b = 0
+    g(y); -> b = 1

 ### Yield Continuation Factory ###
 Takes a single argument for the value being yielded.
 The default behavior is